 The AS 4959:2010 results provide the highest measured levels across all measurement sites.
-The comparison of the AS 4959:2010 and SA Guidelines methods provides the average difference between $L{A90}$ and $L{Aeq}$ levels across the measurement sites.

-From site observations at the base of a turbine it might have been expected that locations close to turbines would experience greater differences between $L{A90}$ and $L{Aeq}$ levels, due to the blade passing of a single close turbine being more noticeable than the blade noise on a group of distant turbines.
-Figure 2 presents the difference between the measured $L{A90}$ and $L{Aeq}$ levels with distance.
+The comparison of the AS 4959:2010 and SA Guidelines methods provides the average difference between L{A90} and L{Aeq} levels across the measurement sites.
+From site observations at the base of a turbine it might have been expected that locations close to turbines would experience greater differences between L{A90} and L{Aeq} levels, due to the blade passing of a single close turbine being more noticeable than the blade noise on a group of distant turbines.
+However, no discernible relationship between distance and difference in L{A90} and L{Aeq} results were observed during our analysis.
+Rather, the sites where both site observations and plots of noise level versus wind speed suggested greatest influence of ambient noise correspond to the sites with highest difference between the L{A90} and L{Aeq} levels.